prog1dev/tinkoff_broker_report/README.md

 ## tinkoff_broker_report

 Creates csv report of your trades via [Tinkoff Invest broker](www.tinkoff.ru/invest) within specified time frame.
-Can be uploaded to trades analyze serveces such as tradersync.com.
+Can be uploaded to trades analyze services such as tradersync.com.

 ## Installation